dylanfisher/forest-vimeo/README.md

 Now, any time a video is uploaded to the CMS via the media library, the video will be uploaded to Vimeo and stored in a folder named `Forest CMS`.

+## Image inputs

+It may be helpful to limit the media item image input scope to just videos when launching the media item modal chooser.

+`<%= f.association :media_item, as: :image, scope: :videos %>`

 ## Installation
 Add this line to your application's Gemfile: